How can a solid vendor relationship guarantee successful library contract negotiations?

 For example, does the vendor request that you report issues, solicit changes and communicate feedback through outlined channels?
 If there is a specific method of contact that is preferred - whether it is a phone number, a specified email address or via in-app tools, this is likely designed to ensure that your needs are met in a timely manner with the proper protocols in place to aid in assisting you.

-Your vendor will likely be happy to explain their process should you have interest in knowing more.
+Your vendor will likely be happy to explain their process should you be interested in knowing more.

-Be specific when providing information about your experience, problem or requirement.
+- Be specific when providing information about your experience, problem or requirement.
 For software solutions, often it will be essential to provide the system or browser details for the individual device experiencing the issue.
-There are helpful tools such as http://supportdetails.com/ which can both analyze your device on your behalf and send those to your vendor.

 Avoid the blame game